giovi321/log-triage/README.md

 ## Writing custom LLM prompts

-Each pipeline can point to a prompt template file via `llm.prompt_template`.
-The file is read once and formatted with Python `str.format`, so you can reference these placeholders:
+Each module can point to a prompt template file via `modules.llm.prompt_template`.
+The file is read once and formatted with Python
+`str.format`, so you can reference these placeholders:

 - `{pipeline}` - pipeline name (from the `pipelines` list)